Holding the Man (play)

-Holding the Man is a stage adaptation by Tommy Murphy of Tim Conigrave's memoir of the same title.
-It is one of the most successful Australian plays of recent times and the winner of multiple awards.
-It premiered in Sydney, and then across Australia, as well as internationally–on London's West End and in Los Angeles.
+Holding the Man is a 2006 Australian play written by Tommy Murphy, based on Tim Conigrave's memoir of the same title.
+It premiered in Sydney, where it won several awards, and then across Australia, as well as internationally–on London's West End and in Los Angeles.

 Productions

-The original production, directed by David Berthold, premiered in 2006 in a critically acclaimed, sold-out season at Sydney's Griffin Theatre Company, Australia's leading new writing theatre, and became the company's highest-grossing production in its 30-year history.
+The original production, directed by David Berthold, premiered in 2006 in a critically acclaimed, sold-out season at Sydney's Griffin Theatre Company.
+It became the company's highest-grossing production in its 30-year history.

 The production played six, highly successful seasons in various theatres around Australia: